Lower Power Plant

 William Snow Greenwood was born July 23, 1874, at St. George, Utah Territory to Jacob and Melissa Snow Greenwood.
 When he was just a few weeks old the family moved to American Fork.
 He served a mission to the Southern States from April 13, 1895, to May 9, 1898.
 He was married to Etta Cullimore on October 20, 1904, in the Salt Lake Temple by John R Winder.
 Etta was born December 20, 1877, at Pleasant Grove, Utah Territory to James and Clara Fowlke Cullimore.

-They were always active in the Church - the older girls working in the Sunday School and the MIA.
+They were always active in the Church of Jesus Christ of Latter-day Saints - the older girls working in the Sunday School and the MIA.
 Etta was president of the Relief Society from 1927 to 1930 with Maria Jerling and Lovinia Booth as counselors and Cressie Greenland as secretary, then Vera Larson and Louella Binns as counselors.

 On December 19, 1920, William was ordained a High Priest and set apart as a counselor to Bishop Wayne C. Booth by President Abel John Evans of the Alpine Stake.
 He held that position until January 29, 1922, when he was ordained Bishop of the Highland Ward by Apostle Rudger Clawson.